M-Faried/pipelines/examples/exampleLeakyBucket.md

 3. Display the words 1 by 1 with the 1 second interval.

-4. When it reaches the end, it should start from the beginning.
+4. When there is no data incoming, the bucket should ouput "----"

 ### Tip